 The Fulbright program is the United State’s flagship international exchange program with opportunities for students, faculty, and staff.
-The Office of International Education can provide support and links to resources to get you started.
-Watch the University Calendar for informational sessions and workshops!
+The following links and resources will get you started.

-To host a Fulbright scholar, see OIE’s information on Hosting International Visitors.
+To host a Fulbright scholar, see information on Hosting International Visitors.

 Fulbright offers opportunities for those who work in senior administration and various aspects of international education.
 The programs are usually around 2 weeks long and focus on familiarization with the host country’s education system and culture.